Maison Bonaparte: History

 Napoleon Bonaparte's great-great-grandfather Giuseppe Buonaparte first moved into the Casa Buonaparte in 1682.
 Originally, the house was partitioned between different families; however, after Giuseppe married Maria Colonna di Bozzi, who owned a portion of the house, he purchased the remaining sections.
 The house was later expanded and re-decorated by Carlo Buonaparte after his marriage to Maria Letizia Ramolino.
 With the exception of Joseph Bonaparte, all of their children were born in the Casa Buonaparte.

 Eight years after Carlo Bonaparte's death in 1785, the family came into conflict with the increasingly reactionary nationalist leader, Pasquale Paoli, and was forced to flee to the French mainland.
 Paoli's followers looted and burned much of the Casa Buonaparte.
 After the arrival of Admiral Samuel Hood, British officers were also billeted there.
-According to legend, Hudson Lowe lived there briefly; however, it is unknown if this is true.
+According to legend, Hudson Lowe lived there briefly; however, this is unconfirmed.